hrlblab/AFM_kidney_cells/README.md

 </p>

 - With newer Cell AI FMs (2025) such as CellViT++[Virchow] and Cellpose-SAM, a portion of the **previously rated “medium” or challenging patches** are now correctly labeled by these newer models (rated as “Good”).
+E.g., [CellFMs-HITL Data Enrichment Illustration#4](#%EF%B8%8F-cellfms-hitl-data-enrichment-illustration).

 - This framework **scalably acquiring and curating** labeled nuclei datasets in kidney histopathology